Growing Shiitake Mushrooms and Other Specialty Crops

 Why a Growing Dome?

 The Growing Dome is perfect for winter production because the temperature inside is much warmer—suitable for mushroom growth.
 The large pond that comes standard in every Growing Dome adds humidity that mushrooms love.
 In addition to fresh mushrooms, we also dehydrate slices and make mushroom powder to sell.
 The Dome has made a significant difference to our farm and food business!
-If you are interested in learning more about our experience with a Growing Dome, you can visit our website and watch this YouTube video.
+If you want to learn more about our experience with a Growing Dome, you can visit our website and watch this YouTube video.

 Do you grow mushrooms in your Growing Dome?
 Share a picture with us in our Growing Dome Enthusiasts Facebook Group.